 We are a down to earth firm of family law experts, with a friendly, human approach to legal services.
 We provide fair and workable solutions that put families first, with a particular focus on child law, we advise on all areas of family law, including financial disputes, prenuptials, divorce, separation and dissolution of civil partnerships.

 For guidance and representation on any social care or family issues you may have, speak to one of our team.
-Child Law Partnership have offices in Guildford, Basingstoke, Southampton and Salisbury helping families across Hampshire, Surrey, Wiltshire, Reading and the surrounding areas.
+Child Law Partnership have offices in Guildford, Basingstoke, Southampton, Portsmouth and Salisbury helping families across Hampshire, Surrey, Wiltshire, Reading and the surrounding areas.
 We offer a fixed fee initial appointment where you can receive full advice with a follow up in writing in order that you can consider your options.
 Give us a call on 01256630080 or complete our enquiry form.

 Child Law Partnership have offices in Basingstoke, Guilford, Southampton and Salisbury serving clients across Hampshire, Surrey and Wiltshire.